openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/live-site-culture-and-reliability.md

 ## Live Site Culture

-### Live Site First:
+### Live Site First

-    - Put live site experience first, don't just focus on features
+Put live site experience first, don't just focus on features

-### Feel the Pain:
+### Feel the Pain

-    - Ensure devs own areas and alerts.
+Ensure devs own areas and alerts.
 When they get a call in the middle of the night for a live site incident, they're going to be invested.

-### Drive good data:
+### Drive good data

-    - Build up telemetry, alerts, "turn the lights on" in production.
+Build up telemetry, alerts, "turn the lights on" in production.
 Having good data offline that you can query about the live-site is important.

-### Root cause is key:
+### Root cause is key

-    - Restarting everything may fix the problem, but if you don't dive in and find out the state of things when conflicts occur, you can't find the root cause and fix it from happening again
+Restarting everything may fix the problem, but if you don't dive in and find out the state of things when conflicts occur, you can't find the root cause and fix it from happening again

-### Detect before customers!
+### Detect before customers

-    - It's embarassing when you're running a service and you're not aware of an issue before a customer escalates it to you
+It's embarassing when you're running a service and you're not aware of an issue before a customer escalates it to you

 ### Cloud

 ### Learn once and share

-    - Pull all of the learnings from issues.
+Pull all of the learnings from issues.
 Reflect on things other than the technical aspects of issues.
 How quickly did you respond?
 What steps did you take to fix the problem?
 ### Lock it down

 ### Drive down time-tos

 ### Be open and Learn

 ### Automate and survive

-    - When you're being successful and you're growing, automation will save you a lot of time and headaches.
+When you're being successful and you're growing, automation will save you a lot of time and headaches.
 Even small things like rotating secrets can get out of hand when you're scaling out.

 ### Config as code